Volvo XC60 Review 2025

 Full specifications

-Volvo XC60 2024: Practicality
+Volvo XC60 2025: Practicality

 Choosing an SUV typically means practicality takes centre-stage.
-The boot of the Volvo XC60 is useful, but it lags behind the best in class when it comes to outright luggage capacity.
+The boot of the Volvo XC60 is useful, but it lags behind the best-in-class when it comes to outright luggage capacity.

 With the rear seats in place, the Volvo XC60 will hold 483 litres of luggage when filled to the window line.
 By comparison, a Jaguar F-Pace can swallow 650 litres, while an Audi Q5 can hold 610 litres.

-Opting for one of the Recharge plug-in hybrid versions sees boot capacity reduced to accommodate the electrified drivetrain.
+Opting for one of the plug-in hybrid versions sees boot capacity reduced to accommodate the electrified drivetrain.
 However, the Volvo XC60’s 468 litres of luggage space compares more favourably with equivalent plug-in hybrid SUVs.

-Space in the front of the Volvo XC60 is generous, and its seats offer plenty of adjustment.
+Space in the front of the Volvo XC60 is generous, and its seats offer plenty of support and adjustment.
 Even the tallest drivers should find it easy to get comfortable, and there are numerous storage cubbies and cup holders included.

 Moving to the back, the Volvo XC60 has the width to accommodate three passengers across the rear bench, but it is better suited to just two.
-The raised transmission tunnel can make life uncomfortable for the person sitting in the middle, although headroom and legroom will be more than acceptable in the outer two seats.
+The raised transmission tunnel can make life a little uncomfortable for the person sitting in the middle, although headroom and legroom will be more than acceptable in the outer two seats.

-Volvo XC60 2024: Quality and finish
+Volvo XC60 2025: Quality and finish

-Typically Scandinavian touches include the use of metal mesh or driftwood-style trim, complemented by leather upholstery on all trim levels.
+Typically Scandinavian touches include the use of metal mesh or driftwood-style trim, complemented by leather upholstery on most trim levels.
 Everything you touch feels solid and built to last, with a concerted search needed to find any cheaper-feeling parts.
 It all adds to the overall impression of luxury and refinement.

-Volvo XC60 2024: Infotainment
+Volvo XC60 2025: Infotainment

 Volvo was an early adopter of the trend for using a multimedia touchscreen to control the majority of interior functions.
 This means the Swedish brand has had several years to refine its setup.